 Can I Grow Monkey Orchids from Seed?

-While it is possible to grow monkey orchids from seed, this is extremely difficult to do at home.
-Unless you’re a serious plant professional, it’s best to purchase monkey orchid plants rather than seeds.
+While growing monkey orchids from seed is possible, this is extremely difficult to do at home.
+Unless you’re a serious plant professional, purchasing monkey orchid plants rather than seeds is best.

 Briana holds a B.S. in Plant Sciences from Penn State University.
 She manages a small market garden where she grows vegetables and herbs.
 She also enjoys growing flowers and houseplants at home.